eguvenc/framework_old/ob/email/releases/0.0.1/README.md

 ------

-The following is a list of all the preferences that can be set when sending email.
+The following is a list of all the preferences that can be set when sending email:

 <table>
 <thead>